 × Tursiops truncatus [Common Bottle-nosed Dolphin] NHR??
 Post (2001) suggests an aberrant fossil atlas (Late Pleistocene-Early Holocene) from the North Sea might be the result of a “liaison between a white whale (Delphinapterus leucas) and a bottle-nose dolphin (Tursiops truncatus).”
 T. truncatus is assigned to family Delphinidae, so this is an interfamilial cross.

 × Monodon monoceros [Narwhal] NHR?
 CON: Arctic Ocean.
 Heide-Jørgensen and Reeves (1993) describe and discuss the skull of a probable hybrid from Disko Bay, West Greenland (68˚50´N, 53˚10´W).
 It was shot offshore in mid-May of 1986 or 1987 by an Inuit hunter who kept only its skull.
 Though the skull is larger than those of normal narwhals and belugas, Heide-Jørgensen and Reeves assert (p.
 258) that “the intermediate characteristics of the skull and dentition are consistent with the hypothesis that the anomalous whale was a narwhal-beluga hybrid.”
 (So its large size would be due to heterosis.)
 They go on to say that, according to the hunter, “the intact animal looked like a combination of narwhal and beluga, with the tail of a narwhal and pectoral flippers resembling those of a beluga.”
 Most conceptions for both beluga and narwhal occur in April-May, a season when both are abundant off West Greenland.
 The specimen is in the Greenland Fisheries Research Institute, Copenhagen (no. 361), so genetic testing of the specimen would be possible.
+The various supposed pictures seen around the Internet showing this hybrid as a living are apparently all fakes since the only known specimen is a skull.
 Kelly et al. 2010.

 Monodon monoceros [Narwhal] See: Delphinapterus leucas.